cziqin/Automated_Stepsizes/README.md

 Ensure that each dataset is downloaded and placed in its corresponding folder before running the experiments.

 ## 💪 Logistic regression
-This experimental code is located in the Logistic_regression folder.
+This experimental code is located in the Logistic_regression.
 To run the main script, use the following command:
 ```
 python Logistic_regression/main.py --test_num 0 --iterations 1000
 ```